 - Give them an Ihram to wear for a day.
 Ihram for boys is two pieces of un-stitched white cloth that they can wrap around themselves.
 Girls can wear whatever but need a white head scarf over it.
 You can buy them a pretty hijab like this.
 Alternatively, you can let them dress up a cuddly toy or doll too.

 - Talk to them about how a Haji should not fight, argue or get angry.
 Talk about how they should be helpful and get along with everyone.
 Those who perform Hajj do not cut their nails or hair during the Hajj days and they must not harm even animals or bugs.
-Help the children practice this for the five days of Hajj.
+They go out of their way to do good deeds.
+The first 10 days of Dhul Hijjah are considered as the blessed days to do good deeds.
+Help the children practice doing charitable deeds during these 10 days of Dhul Hijjah.

 - Show them videos and pictures of Hajj.
 You can also see the live telecast on Youtube.
 We loved watching them as children.